BombShellReaper/Palworld-Linux-Server/README.md

 # Step 7: Create a Startup Script (Optional)

-Make a directory while logged in as the user you created
+Create a directory while logged in as the user you created:

     mkdir scripts

-Make a script called palworld.sh
+Create a script called palworld.sh:

     nano palworld.sh

-Copy this and edit the locations for the logging and directory path
+Copy and edit the following script:

     #!/bin/bash